-A fundamental principle is that official information should be made available unless one or more of the grounds for withholding (which are listed in LGOIMA) applies .
+Official information should be made available unless one or more of the grounds for withholding (which are listed in LGOIMA) applies .
 This is the ‘principle of availability’ and should always be kept in mind when considering how best to respond to a request.

 The LGOIMA also contains provisions dedicated to the conduct of council meetings.
 With some exceptions, Part 7 requires that:

-Meetings are publicly notified
+- meetings are publicly notified

-Agendas, reports and minutes are publicly available
+- agendas, reports and minutes are publicly available

 - meetings are open to the public unless there is good reason for excluding them.